 What is a life insurance cash-out settlement?

-A life insurance cash out, also referred to as life insurance settlements, is the process by which you sell your life insurance policy to a third-party buyer for a specified sum of cash that is less than the full death benefit under the policy.
+A life insurance cash out also referred to as life insurance settlements are the process by which you sell your life insurance policy to a third-party buyer for a specified sum of cash that is less than the full death benefit under the policy.

 How does a cash-out settlement work?